It can be difficult to know when you need a legal opinion and what type of it you need.

 If you want immigration law advice, it doesn’t make sense to hire someone whose expertise lies in business law.
 In addition, make sure that they have experience in your specific type of case.

-If you need a legal opinion on employment law to help defend a wrongful termination lawsuit, hiring an individual with a background in environmental or constitutional law might not be helpful for your situation.
+If you need a legal opinion on employment law to help defend a wrongful termination lawsuit, you will want to look for experienced Minneapolis employment law attorneys (or similar in your area).
+Hiring an individual with a background in environmental or constitutional law might not be helpful for your situation.